atlantichabitatmodels/data/_inputs/worldclim.md

 ---
 pid: worldclim
-label: WorldClim (world climatic variables)
+label: WorldClim
-short_description:
-description: Maps, graphs, tables, and data of the global climate
+short_description: Maps, graphs, tables, and data of the global climate
+description: WorldClim is a set of global climate layers (climate grids) with a spatial resolution of about 1 square kilometer.
+The data can be used for mapping and spatial modeling in a GIS or with other computer programs.
-taxon_group: na
+taxon_group: not applicable
 ecosystem_type: Terrestrial
 link: https://www.worldclim.org/
-accessibility: Open
+accessibility: Free
-contact_email: na
+contact_email:
-jurisdiction: Global
+jurisdiction: Global|Canada
-spatial_data_type:
+spatial_data_type: Raster
-_tags:
+keywords: climate|environmental
-data_product_type:
+data_product_type: Dataset
-cell_size:
+cell_size: 1 square km
 organization_individual: Organization
 closed_consent_received:
 temporal_coverage:
-assignee: Grant
-order: '49'
+order: '47'
 layout: data_item
 collection: inputs
 thumbnail: "/img/derivatives/simple/worldclim/thumbnail.jpg"